Do:

-- Let them remain seated in the chair during the seizure (unless they have a care plan which says to move them).
+- Let them stay in the chair during the seizure (unless they have a care plan which says to move them).
 Moving them could possibly lead to injuries for both you and them

 - If they have a seatbelt or harness on, leave it fastened